pac4j/play-pac4j/README.md

 ### 6) Logout (`ApplicationLogoutController`)

 You can log out the current authenticated user using the `ApplicationLogoutController`.
+It has the following behaviour:

-After logout, the user is redirected to the url defined by the `url` request parameter if it matches the `logoutUrlPattern`.
+1) after logout, the user is redirected to the url defined by the `url` request parameter if it matches the `logoutUrlPattern`

-Or the user is redirected to the `defaultUrl` if it is defined.
-Otherwise, a blank page is displayed.
+2) or the user is redirected to the `defaultUrl` if it is defined

+3) otherwise, a blank page is displayed.

 The following parameters are available:

 1) `defaultUrl` (optional): the default logout url if no `url` request parameter is provided or if the `url` does not match the `logoutUrlPattern` (not defined by default)

 2) `logoutUrlPattern` (optional): the logout url pattern that the `url` parameter must match (only relative urls are allowed by default).

 In the `routes` file: